Planning and development

 Details the plannning requirements if extending a house, converting a house, or changing the use of a building.

 There are different types of planning permission applying to domestic housing.
 An explanation and how and where to apply.

-It is possible for anyone to support or object to a planning application.
+It is possible for anyone to support or object to a planning application with a local authority.
 Find out how to make a submission or observation.

-Outlines the circumstances in which you can appeal a planning decision and the rules governing same.
+Outlines the circumstances in which you can appeal a planning decision and how to make an appeal.

 An Bord Pleanála is an independent body which was set up by the Government to operate an open and impartial planning appeal system.